 Over the years my sisters and I would call Mother or Mamaw for “the” recipe.
 And later, each other.
 We would dig out the handwritten recipe from Mother or Mamaw’s recipe box.
 I’ve been talking about compiling family recipes and holiday menus into a book, forever!
 Then about 15 years, I started getting emails or texts from my son.
 “Mom, what’s the recipe?”
 And just like that, I was digital!
 Some of my favorite recipes for family gatherings and special occasions came from Mother and Mamaw.

 Sharing a meal with someone is one of life’s greatest pleasures.
+For me, food isn’t about perfection.
+It’s about love and family and tradition.

 Travel is something that I’ve fallen in love with over and over again.

 I travel.
 A lot.
 My love of travel came from my father.
 He grew up in Mexico and traveled most of South America as a young professional.
 I remember watching slides and hearing stories of faraway places.
 He had a subscription to National Geographic and I devoured every issue.
 It all seemed so magical and mysterious.
 I knew at a young age I wanted to learn about the world by seeing it through my own eyes.
+My first big trip to Mexico, with my father for my high school graduation, let me experience the magic of another country, its people, and its culture.
+But it also opened my eyes to global poverty.
+I want my children and grandchildren to learn what I learned through that trip.
+I want them to learn kindness and empathy and compassion.
+And philanthropy.

 “Why do you go away?
 So that you can come back.
 So that you can see the place you came from with new eyes and extra colors.
 And the people there see you differently, too.
 Coming back to where you started is not the same as never leaving.”